yonatankarp/yonatankarp.com/ckx66tytv0eqnoes1h6uvf34v.md

      * Reads the content of a given file.
      *
      * @param resource the path under the resources directory
-     *        to read from
+     *        to read from.
-     * @return list of strings representing each line in the file.
+     * @return a list of strings representing each line in the file.
      */
     private fun getResourceAsLines(resource: String): List<String> =
         TwitterBot.javaClass.classLoader